devopsacademyau/academy/classes/03class/docker/README.md

 <missing>           4 weeks ago         /bin/sh -c #(nop) ADD file:08e718ed0796013f5…   63.2MB
 ```

-Considering the behaviour exposed above, it's important to keep the steps that will result in identical state, to be executed before steps that will result in different states.
+Considering the behavior exposed above, it's important to keep the steps that will result in an identical state, to be executed before steps that will result in different states.
 For example, if you're building an image with an application under development and you have the following steps on your image build:

 1) Copying application files
 2) Installing application pre-requisites(apache+php) with specific versions